EiNSTeiN-/roadrunner-filament-sensor/README.md

 #  The mcu on which the sensor is connected.
 #i2c_bus: i2c1
 #  The I2C bus to which the sensor is connected on the mcu.
+#serial: /dev/serial/by-id/usb-Raspberry_Pi_Pico_E66130100F655734-if00
+#  The serial port over which the sensor is connected.
+Find with `ls -alh /dev/serial/by-id`.
 pause_on_runout: False
 #  Whether or not to pause the print automatically when a runout
 #  condition is triggered.